17 Claremont Bradford West Yorkshire BD7 1BG

 Welcome to ACAP

-Since 1995, the African Caribbean Achievement Project (ACAP) has been at the forefront of promoting educational achievement, and empowerment for children, young people, and communities of African Caribbean descent.
-Our charity creates opportunities, and champions the achievements of our vibrant community.
+Since 1995, the African Caribbean Achievement Project (ACAP) has been at the forefront of promoting educational achievement, health improvements, cultural pride and empowerment for children, young people, and communities of African and Caribbean descent.
+Our charity creates opportunities, and champions the riights, needs and achievements of our vibrant community.

 what we provide